ujjwal-9/Cipher-Identification/README.md

-# Cipher-Identification-using-SVM
+# Cipher-Identification
-Identification of Block Ciphers using Support Vector Machines
+Identification of Ciphers using Support Vector Machine and Neural Network.

+Identification using SVM can be found in (SVM.ipynb)[] Identification using NN can be found in (NN.ipynb)[]